Eric Johansson (ice hockey): Playing career

-Canadian-born Johansson started his hockey career in 1997, playing for Tri-City Americans in the junior league Western Hockey League.
+In 1997, Johansson started his hockey career, playing for Tri-City Americans in the junior league Western Hockey League.
 In the 2002–03 season, he joined the Albany River Rats in AHL, scoring 53 points in 151 games during the regular seasons.
 After three seasons with Albany, the last one spent primarily in ECHL with Augusta Lynx, he moved to Sweden and signed with Mora IK in the Swedish elite league Elitserien.
 After two seasons with the side he signed with another Elitserien team, HV71, after having started the season with TPS in the Finnish SM-liiga.
 During the Swedish playoff finals, Johansson scored the game-winning goal in game six and secured the championship for HV71.

-In June 2008, he signed a two-year deal with Leksands IF in the Swedish second tier league, HockeyAllsvenskan.
+In June 2008, he signed a two-year deal with Leksands IF in the Swedish second-tier league, HockeyAllsvenskan.

 On October 23, 2010, Johansson signed with the Sapa Fehérvár AV19 of the Erste Bank Eishockey Liga league.